ofirmc/MatlabShapeRecognition/README.md

 How To Use
 ==========
-Load the .m files to matlab and click run when you're on FinaleProject.m tab then Choose an action and identify objects from the image.
+Load the .m files to matlab and click run when you're on FinaleProject.m tab.<br>
 If you want to load a different image you can do it here: handles.Image=im2double(imread('YourImage'));